Miruku-app/Docs/reference/custom-command-examples.md

 > By: **CHamburr#2591**\
 > ****Updated by: **Joe\_#2447**

 This command uses the `reFindAllSubmatches` template as well as the `printf` template, and will enlarge custom emotes, whether still or animated.
-This will also work for emotes that are from the servers YAGPDB is not in, as it gets the emote file directly from Discord's database.
+This will also work for emotes that are from the servers Miruku is not in, as it gets the emote file directly from Discord's database.

 Trigger type: `Command` Trigger: `bigemote`